 I always thought it’d be fun to put together a cool vintage Toro Whirlwind with a hot rodded Tecumseh engine—it’d’ve probably been their last piece of thoughtful engineering, the OVRM overhead-valve iteration of their LAV/TVS vertical-shaft family, dressed up in period style with oil bath air cleaner, one of their rough-service diaphragm carbs (always wanted to play with one, never got the chance), the fuel cap with the built-in gauge, that giant round funnel-shaped oil minder, a windup starter (natch), a cover plate for the hole in the deck for the dumb down-discharge exhaust Toro used for way too many years—that’s the wrong way to do it unless the goal is to forcefully envelop the operator in a cloud of bladefan-propelled exhaust, not forgetting the gasoline of that time was leaded—and an above-deck SuperQuiet muffler from Tecumseh’s Taylor Muffler division.
 Red deck, white engine and shroud, lotsa decals.
 Never had all the right parts at the same time.
 Got that muffler on the shelf, though; perhaps it’ll go with those two NOS windup starters.

 But I’m not in voluminous company, as it seems; a lot of people had no love for the Tecumseh engines.
 My success with them was almost complete, though.
 The first was on my father’s ~’79 Craftsman 20″ push rotary.
 No more groovy metallic blue-green magnesium deck; this one had a red stamped steel deck assembly probably made by Roper.
 It was powered by a white TVS-90 (stamped with Sears’ 143.xxxxxxx number rather than “TVS-90”, for the sole apparent purpose of adding a step to parts lookup).
 Fixed throttle position, primer-equipped chokeless carb making the proud AUTOMATIC CHOKE decal on the starter housing a laff (maybe that was another fib by the “Foldamatic handle” guy?), replaceable cylindrical paper air cleaner, electronic ignition, toggle-type spark plug shorting engine stop control—a “secondary”, heh, reason not to wear open-toed shoes while mowing.
 That mower was the victim of a dishonest mechanic named Craig, probably dead now, who machined the crankshaft almost all the way through just above the blade attachment point and told my dad it was a real good thing he’d brought in the mower (for a tune-up), because the blade could fly off and burst through the deck.
 This, with the assent of Consumer Reports, was replaced by a Lawn Chief № 51D 20″ push rotary, about $170 ($350 today) from True Value hardware.
 I’d militated for a Tecumseh engine, and this mower had another TVS-90.
-Kleen-Aire air filter system this time—a really good piece of engineering—and the engine brake safety quick-stop setup with deadman control on the handle (a concept most of two decades old when it was mandated for 1982).
+Kleen-Aire air filter system this time—a really good piece of engineering—and the engine brake safety quick-stop setup with deadman control on the handle, which was a concept most of two decades old when it was mandated in the US for 1982.

 The Lawn Chief was a basic, inexpensive generic mower.
 There would’ve been nothing the matter with it if not for my overly-eager tinkering.
 Thing was, I had that giant parts manual and it was just full of temptingly swappable upgrades: 2-quart fuel tank rather than 1!
 In white rather than black so as to see the level while filling!
 Bigger/quieter muffler!
 With nickel-plated finish!
 The list went on and on, but I had no money for parts, so I had to hasten the demise of stock parts so as to necessitate their replacement.
 Scheming little rotter!
 I am sure dad knew—he had to—that plier crush marks don’t just appear on perfectly good polyethylene fuel tank outlets.
 He questioned me about it; shoulda busted me for it, but he didn’t.
 I wish I felt better because my monkeyshines didn’t actually cost a whole lot, but I don’t.